-You will be asked to analyze a measure of prejudice, racial identity, or stereotyping.
+You will be asked to analyze a measure of prejudice, discrimination, racial identity, or stereotyping.
 You will be asked to provide a history of the measure, rationale for construction, validity and reliability information, what constructs the measure is related to, how it has advanced the psychology of prejudice, and how it can be improved.
-More information will be given closer to the due date.
+This assignment is worth 20 points.
+Papers should be between 3-5 pages.

-Discussion questions & Participation:
+Discussion Questions & Participation:

 Every week you are expected to submit at least one discussion question per week based on the readings.
 Questions must be submitted to CANVAS by 8am the morning of each class day.
 You are expected to attend and be prepared for every class period.
 Class discussion is usually based on the readings in the course.
 Therefore, you are expected to be an INFORMED participant in class discussion and you must attend every class.
-Your discussion question/participation grade will consist of the quality of your discussion questions as well as the quality of your class participation.
+Your discussion question/participation grade will consist of the quality of your discussion questions, consistent attendance, as well as the quality of your class participation.
 You will be asked to lead discussions along with one of your classmates at some point in the semester.